awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 The associations for application file extensions are set on a per\-user basis and so are not automatically applied to all users who launch AppStream 2\.0 streaming sessions\.
 For example, if you set Adobe Reader as the default application for \.pdf files on your image builder, this change is not applied to your users\.

 **Note**
-The following steps must be performed on an image builder that is joined an Active Directory domain\.
+The following steps must be performed on an image builder that is joined to an Active Directory domain\.
 In addition, your fleet must be joined to an Active Directory domain\.
 Otherwise, the default file associations that you set are not applied\.

 **To set default file associations for your users**